The Effects of Viscosity on the Linear Stability of Damped Stokes Waves, Downshifting, and Rogue Wave Generation: Linear Stability Analysis of the viscous damped Stokes wave

 For fixed $k\geq 0$, if the amplitude $a$ of the damped Stokes wave $u^\Gamma_a$ is sufficiently large then the amplitudes of both modes, $|A|$ and $|B|$, grow exponentially until a time $t^*$ where an inflection point occurs; at $t^*$, the exponential growth begins to saturate.
 For $t>t^*$, the modes exhibit oscillatory behavior superimposed with a slow decay or growth induced by the viscous effects.
-Figure~\ref{BShort} (left) shows an example where such transient instability occurs.
+Figure~\ref{BShort} (left) shows the evolution of $|B|$ for an example where such transient instability occurs.
 This is compared with the purely oscillatory dynamics in Figure~\ref{BShort} (right), corresponding to the solution of the linearization~\eqref{linNLS} about a damped plane wave with amplitude below the threshold for initial instability.
+We remark that $|A|$ shows a similar behavior for the same choice of parameters.

 Note how selecting an amplitude slightly above or slightly below the apparent threshold $a\sim 0.5$ leads to substantially different initial growths, with $|B|$ increasing to its first maximum value of about $100$ when $a=0.55$ and of about $1.2$ when $a=0.45$.
 Also, in the presence of viscosity, the first maximum is the absolute maximum of $|B|$ over a very long time interval.